-It would be a shame not to mention Oribe's classic, wave-creating formula.
+All Hair Types It would be a shame not to mention Oribe's classic, wave-creating formula.
 Think of it as a texture spray laced with oil, which creates a lived-in finish with smoothness and shine.
 It won't weigh down fine hair or dry out thick hair — which is why pros swear by it for just about every hair type.

-Après Beach Wave and Shine Spray, $39, available at
+Apres Beach Wave And Shine Spray,

 This spray creates

-waves, minus the stick.
+I-just-walked-off-the-beach waves, minus the stick.
 Regardless of your hair texture, spritz a few pumps through day-two hair for a pretty, bedhead effect.

 This shimmery formula delivers moisture and a